FREEING MINDS A Campaign for St. John's College

-According to new federal guidelines, all students who wish to receive Title IV aid must now have a high school diploma, a recognized equivalent (e.g., GED), or meet the home school requirements.
-Please contact the Financial Aid office if you have questions about your eligibility.
+According to federal guidelines, all students who wish to receive Title IV aid must now have a high school diploma, a recognized equivalent (e.g., GED), or meet the home school requirements.
+Please contact the Financial Aid Office if you have questions about your eligibility.